cklim83/test_md/03_rb130_rb139/closure.md

 - `Array#map` returns a **new array** with elements being the values returned by the block
 - `Hash#select` returns a **new hash** with key-value pairs that evaluates to true in the block

-Whether a block will affect the return value of the method invocation depends on how the method is implemented.
-The method implementation determines whether if execute or ignores the block and how it treats the block's return values.
+As seen in the different method above, whether a block affects the return value of the method depends on the method implementation: how it uses the block and its return values.

 [Back to Top](#section-links)

 ## Writing Methods That Take Blocks
-In Ruby, **every method, regardless of its definition, takes an implict block**.
-It may ignore the implicit block but it still accepts it and does not cause an error.
+In Ruby, **every method accepts an implict block**.
+Even if the method doesn't make use of the implicit block, that does not result in an error.
 ```ruby
 def hello
   "hello!"